 The SEAL Awards honor businesses committed to driving true progress towards a lasting, healthy planet.

 “Companies, CEOs and corporate boards have a simple but not easy choice before them: whether to exhibit real leadership by investing in sustainable business practices.
 The sustainability leaders – like our SEAL Award recipients – can secure lasting legacies for their grandchildren and corporate stakeholders alike; ESG leaders will have reputations and balance sheets that survive the climate crisis,” commented Matt Harney, SEAL Awards’ Founder.
-“Our mission at SEAL is to rigorously assess and then celebrate extraordinary sustainability leadership.
-We are excited to present this elite and impactful 2019 award winner group.”

 Other notable brands like adidas, AMD, Disneyland Resort, and Procter & Gamble’s Tide received recognition for their sustainability initiatives with a 2019 SEAL Environmental Initiative Award.